 As a result we are able to offer unbiased opinions.

 There are some things we intentionally do not list.
-The locations of ancient native American petrographs, fossile beds, fragile natural formations, numerous mine ruins, and ghost towns have been left out.
-These places, though immensly interesting, are by thier nature fragile, often endangered, and of little or only passing interest to most Black Hills visitors.
+The locations of ancient native American petrographs, fossil beds, fragile natural formations, numerous mine ruins, and ghost towns have been left out.
+These places, though immensely interesting, are by their nature fragile, often endangered, and of little or only passing interest to most Black Hills visitors.
 Many are also located on private land and not open to the public.
 Finally we do not list other hotels or lodging or eating places.
-For us to give our opinions of our competitors might sound a little tacky, don't you think?
+Also we do not give our opinions of our competitors.

 Our hope, of course, is that if you find this information useful, you might consider staying with us at the Roosevelt Inn when you visit the Black Hills.
 That, after all, the only way we make money.
 But we think you'll agree, it's a soft sell.
 We put our name on each page but that's about it.